Ricoledan/the-black-list/README.md

 - [13th](https://www.netflix.com/title/80091741) - Explores the intersection of race, justice, and mass incarceration in the United States.

+- [The Black Power Mixtape 1967-1975](https://www.pbs.org/independentlens/films/black-power-mixtape-1967-1975/) - Footage shot by a group of Swedish journalists documenting the Black Power Movement in the United States is edited together by a contemporary Swedish filmmaker.

 - [I Am Not Your Negro](http://www.iamnotyournegrofilm.com/) - Explores the history of racism in the United States through Baldwin's reminiscences of civil rights leaders Medgar Evers, Malcolm X, and Martin Luther King Jr., as well as his personal observations of American history.

 ## Commentary